 A mid-cut boot offers better ankle support and protection from mud, sand, gravel, and debris.
 Conversely, the high cut boot is the best choice for maximum protection on longer treks and off-trail excursions.
 Ensure the weight of the boots is bearable.

-A comfortable hiking boot fits nicely and it is breathable.
+A comfortable design boot fits nicely and it is breathable.
 However, this option is best for warm climates and dry conditions.